Sam Lakeman: Career

 Shortly after Cara Dillon replaced Kate Rusby in the summer of 1995, the group signed a major record deal with Blanco y Negro (part of Warner Music Group) and recorded an album at Peter Gabriel's Realworld Studios in winter 1995–'96.
 The album, entitled Return to Me, was produced by David Bottrill.
 There was a single release, "He Loves Me", with an accompanying promotional video.
 The band performed on MTV and VH1, but weeks before the release of the album the record label shelved it.
 It was not released in 1996, but in 2003 it saw a release under Rough Trade after Geoff Travis (the band's A+R) bought its rights.

 Lakeman left Equation along with Dillon and the duo was known as Polar Star.
 During this time Lakeman formed a strong musical partnership with Dillon.
 They recorded several albums with top songwriters and producers in the UK and San Francisco, but none of this work was released.
 By 2000, Lakeman and Dillon had decided that they would never be able to give the label what they wanted.
-Circa summer 2000, Dillon and Lakeman ended their five-year relationship with Warner Music Group and signed to Indie label Rough Trade Records under the guidance of their then manager Geoff Travis.
-On Rough Trade Records Sam produced, co-wrote and recorded all three of Cara's albums and toured with her to promote all the releases.
+Around summer 2000, Dillon and Lakeman ended their five-year relationship with Warner Music Group and signed to Indie label Rough Trade Records under the guidance of their then manager Geoff Travis.
+On Rough Trade Records Lakeman produced, co-wrote and recorded all three of Dillon's albums and toured with her to promote all the releases.

 Lakeman has produced, co-wrote, arranged and recorded all seven of Dillon's solo albums to date as well as featuring on piano, acoustic guitar, hammond organ, harmonium and percussion.
 He was co-producer and musical director on The Redcastle Sessions (DVD) and was executive producer and musical director for the DVD "Cara Dillon – Live at the Grand Opera House", he has performed, produced and mixed for a variety of artists including Seth Lakeman, Ian Anderson, and Disney.
 He has toured the world performing at festivals or in concert halls in Europe, China, Japan, Australia, New Zealand, South Korea, the US and Canada.